 Remember, we do what we do in the workplace because of the consequences.
-Safety education and training must make consequences clear.
+Safety education must make consequences clear.

-As we mentioned earlier, safety training has, as its goal, to improve the ability of employees to work safely.
-The most effective way to do that is through hands-on demonstration and practice.
+As we mentioned earlier, safety training has, as its ultimate goal, to provide the skills employees need to work safely.
+The most effective way to do that is through "hands-on-how-to" demonstration and practice.
 This is especially important when learning how to perform hazardous tasks.

 For instance, you may show how to safely accomplish the steps of a particular task or procedure by:

-Earlier I said that education tells the "why" in a learning process.
-In safety and health, the "why" can save a person's life.
-By far the most common reason workers do not follow safety rules (or any rule) is that they don't understand why doing so is important.
+Earlier we said that instruction tells why safety is important.
+In safety and health, knowing why safety is important can save a person's life.
+By far, the most common reason workers do not follow safety rules (or any rule) is that they don't understand why doing so is important.
 They don't understand the consequences.

-For instance, I'll bet your company has a list of safety rules that they asked you to read when you were first hired.
+For instance, your company probably has a list of safety rules that they ask you to read when you are first hired.
 Did anyone discuss each rule with you at that time, and why that rule was important to follow?
 Maybe not.
-(There's always an exception to this, and if you are one...congratulations!)
+(There's always an exception to this, and if you are one, congratulations!)
 If you only have a list of rules, you may want to suggest incorporating a short paragraph explaining why the rules are important.
 Don't assume it's obvious.

 If your company attempts to institute change in any part of the safety and health program (or any other program), the effort will fail if the company only trains people how to change without educating in such a way that not only informs, but also motivates and persuades workers that the change is necessary and in everyone's' best interest.

-Safety education and training doesn't have to be difficult or expensive: it's not rocket science.
-So, what is probably the best and most common method to train specific safety procedures?
+Safety education doesn't have to be difficult or expensive: it's not rocket science.
+So, what is the best and most common method to train specific safety procedures?
 On-the-job show and tell.

-Safety training should be simple training.
-Hopefully, it's done where the task is performed.
-Hopefully the supervisor - the person responsible for the worker's safety - is conducting the training.
-Why...?
-Well, if a supervisor isn't knowledgeable enough to train safe procedures, how can he or she properly supervise, discipline, or recognize safety behaviors adequately?
-(Sorry...got on my soap box again.)
+Hands-on-How-To safety training should be simple, safe, and completed where the actual procedure is performed.
+Hopefully the supervisor - the person responsible for their workers' safety - is involved in the training.
+Why?
+Well, if a supervisor doesn't have the personal knowledge and skills to train safe procedures, how can he or she properly supervise, recognize inadequate skills, and effectively hold employees accountable for their performance?

-On the next two tabs, I've included a simple seven-step OJT training process that helps to ensure new employees don't get hurt while being trained.
-Now I know that might sound funny, but it's happened.
-Especially notice in Step 4 that the employee must get permission to continue so he or she doesn't get hurt.
+In the next few tabs, we'll discuss the seven-steps in the safe OJT training process that makes sure learners don't get hurt while being trained: That might sound funny, but it's happened.
+You'll notice in Step 4 that the learner must get permission to continue so he or she doesn't get hurt.

-The trainer states and discusses the learning objectives and answers any questions the employee may have.
+During this first step, the trainer discusses the learning objectives and answers any questions the learner might have.
 The trainer should:

 This is the "safe" step that tests the learner's knowledge.
 This step is only necessary when exposure to hazards inherent in the procedure could cause injury, illness or equipment damage.
 It protects the trainee because the trainer performs the procedure.
 It also tells the instructor if the learner actually has the knowledge to perform the step.
 If the procedure is not hazardous in any way, you can skip to Step 4.